 Allergies occur when your immune system overreacts to something in the environment, such as pollen, mold, or certain foods.
-The Centers for Disease Control and Prevention (CDC) estimates about 4 to 6 percent of children in the United States have food allergies.
+The Centers for Disease Control and Prevention (CDC) estimates about of children in the United States have food allergies.
 Adults can also have them.

 - cow’s milk

 - tree nuts, such as walnuts, almonds, Brazil nuts, and cashews

 Symptoms of a food allergy may start shortly after ingesting the food, or they may be delayed for a few hours.
 Common symptoms of a food allergy include:

 - swelling of the tongue, mouth, or face

 - red, itchy bumps on the skin (hives)

 - itching of the lips and mouth

 - nausea, vomiting, or both

 If you or your child have symptoms of a food allergy, consider looking into food allergy testing.
 Read on to learn about the different testing methods, including those you can do at home.